A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs

-In the remainder of this section, we explain enough of Gabow's algorithm to analyze the performance of the quantum algorithm and to prove \autoref{thm:main}.
-(We do not address the correctness of Gabow's algorithm here, and the details we include are not sufficient to understand why the algorithm is correct; we encourage interested readers to peruse Gabow's paper \cite{gabow_weighted_2017}.)
+In the remainder of this section, we explain enough of Gabow's algorithm to analyze the performance of the quantum algorithm and to prove \Cref{thm:main}.
+However, we do not address the correctness of Gabow's algorithm or provide sufficient details to understand why the algorithm is correct.
+Instead, we encourage interested readers to peruse Gabow's paper \cite{gabow_weighted_2017}.

 The choice to not make this paper self-contained is intentional: including the full details of Gabow's algorithm would double the length of this work without adding any novel contributions.